JDobie1/projectTwoCS4610/README.md

 Load.php
 ------------------------------------------------------------------------------------------------------------------------------------------------------
-If you ever edit the data in the .csv files in the ../htdocs/projectTwoCS4510/data folder all you have to do is DROP all your tables from the data base, recreate them using the ' //insert file name here ' file, and then reload the data by clicking the buttons on load.php.
+If you ever edit the data in the .csv files in the ../htdocs/projectTwoCS4510/data folder all you have to do is DROP all your tables from the data base, recreate them using the 'Proj2_SQL_CREATE_TABLE-FINAL1' file, and then reload the data by clicking the buttons on load.php.
 The reason this is done is because auto increment is done so if you click those buttons on load.php more then once you will get duplicates.